“In order to grow, first we must fail”

 I’ve shared my journey to the Boston Marathon, my quest to run a marathon in a qualifying time to earn my spot.
 How hard it was to miss the qualifying mark, not one, but two times, before achieving the goal.
 How I was able to learn from each failure and apply it to my next training season and race.
 How my fear of failing nearly got in the way of success.

-But failure can be a really good thing.
+Yikes.
+The problem with this is that failure can be a really good thing.
 It can mean you’re trying something.
 It can mean you’re going out on a limb.
 It can mean you’re taking a big risk.
 And what’s the payoff to a big risk?
 A big reward.
 If you never try anything big, you’ll never achieve anything big.

 From muscle failure in the gym to personal failures in everyday life, we grow so much more when we fail first.